BareBones-RPG/BareBones-RPG.github.io/README.md

 - [Back to Table of Content](#table-of-content)

 ## Advancement:
 Advancement in the BareBones RPG differs from traditional systems.
 Players (PCs) mark each fumbled roll for their attributes.
 They should consistently check a box next to the attribute.
-Once all six boxes are marked, they can add a point to that attribute after training.
+Once all six boxes are marked, Players will roll against their stat if they beat the number they can add a point to that attribute after training.
 This advancement can only be completed at the end of the session in a safe location.
-If they use the Burn Mechanic, they will not mark their attribute for advancement.
+If Player Character use the Burn Mechanic, they will not mark their attribute for advancement.
 - [Back to Table of Content](#table-of-content)

 ## Death

 BareBones is a dangerous game for PCs, with death being a possible outcome at the table.
 0 means you are dying.
 Player character's Hit Points below zero is automatic death.
-- The fallen player will use **GRIT** as their death timer.
+- The fallen player will use **MIGHT** as their death timer.
 This will give enough time for other players to patch or heal the fallen player character.
 - If the PC is not handled with a medical kit or magic, the PC will roll a Saved By a Bone (Death Save).

 - [Back to Table of Content](#table-of-content)

 ## Saved By A Bone
 A player may roll a Saved by a Bone.
 This is our death save.
 If the player rolls, a 1 the burn mechanic is not allowed.
-This will burn their GRIT attribute.
+This will burn their MIGHT attribute.
 - If you roll a 1, this means the PC is dead.
 - 2-4, they are still bleeding out.
-The **GM will roll a d2 death timer**.
+The **GM will roll a d4 death timer**.
 - 5 they save.
-5 the PC will get up with (x) amount current GRIT as their HP.
+5 the PC will get up with (x) amount current MIGHT as their HP.
-- 6 the PC will get (x)*2  current GRIT as their HP.
+- 6 the PC will get (x)*2  current MIGHT as their HP.

 - [Back to Table of Content](#table-of-content)